65536william/docspring-documentation/docs/api/create-data-request/index.md

 ## _Please Note: This is an alpha feature_

-We have some customers who are using Data Requests in production, but please be warned that there are some rough edges, missing features, unhandled edge-cases, and poor documentation/examples.
+We have some customers who are using Data Requests in production, but it is still an alpha feature with some rough edges, missing features, unhandled edge-cases, and undocumented / lightly documented aspects.

 Here are the features that we are still working on:

-- [ ] Webhooks sent after each data request is completed.
-(We currently only send a single webhook after all data requests are complete and the PDF is generated.)
+- [ ] Sending webhooks after each data request is completed.
+(We currently only send a single webhook once all data requests are complete and the PDF is generated).
-- [ ] Support HTML templates (We currently only support data requests for static PDF templates.)
+- [ ] Supporting HTML templates.
+(We currently only support data requests for static PDF templates).
-- [ ] Audit trail page appended to the signed PDF, that shows IP address and viewing/signing timestamps
+- [ ] Building an audit trail page appended to the signed PDF, that shows IP address and viewing/signing timestamps.
-- [ ] Built-in emails with customizable templates.
-(You currently need to send the emails yourself.)
+- [ ] Creating built-in emails with customizable templates.
+(You currently need to send the emails yourself).
-- [ ] Hosted signing pages on our domain.
-(You currently need to host the embeddable JS SDK on your own website.)
+- [ ] Hosting signing pages on our domain.
+(You currently need to host the embeddable JS SDK on your own website).
-- [ ] Built-in support for SMS authentication
+- [ ] Building support for SMS authentication.
-- [ ] Support multiple templates in a single data request, so you can sign multiple documents at the same time.
+- [ ] Supporting the use of multiple templates in a single data request, so you can sign multiple documents at the same time.
-- [ ] Much better documentation and code examples, including example apps for Rails, Flask, Laravel, etc.
+- [ ] Writing much better documentation and code examples, including example apps for Rails, Flask, Laravel, etc.

 ## Overview

 Create a Data Request to collect UETA and ESIGN compliant electronic signatures.

-When you make an API request to fill out a PDF, you can specify that some fields must be filled in by certain people (including signature fields.)
-The PDF submission will be in a pending state until of the data requests have been completed.
-You can then send these people a link to fill in the form, or embed this form on your own website.
-When everyone has filled in the form, the PDF will be generated, and we can send your server a webhook notification.
+When you make an API request to fill out a PDF, you can specify that some fields must be filled in by certain external people (including signature fields.)
+The PDF submission will be in a `pending` state until all of the data requests have been completed.
+You can send these people a link to fill in the form, or embed the form on your own website.
+When everyone has submitted it, the PDF will be generated, and we can send your server a webhook notification.

 To collect UETA and ESIGN compliant electronic signatures, DocSpring must record an audit trail that includes user authentication.
-This means that you need to send us some details about how and when your users have been authenticated.
+This means that you need to send us some details about how and when your users were authenticated.

 ## Release Notes